clemsonacm/presentations/sources/projects/projects.md

 - Go to office hours with your problems
 - Good professors want to help you learn
-- Go early; everyone goes the night before
+- Go early!
+Everyone goes the night before

 ## Debugging